manuu1999/Arduino_Project/README.md

 # MicroMelody 🎵

-MicroMelody is an Arduino-based MIDI keyboard and MP3 playback station that we created for the module computer architecture at the university of Basel.
+MicroMelody is an Arduino-based MIDI keyboard and MP3 playback station, created for the **Computer Architecture** module at the University of Basel.

 ## Features
 - **MIDI Keyboard** (Arduino Leonardo)